CEIAG and Work Related Learning Policy 2025/2026

 Legislation and guidance documents referred to during the development of the programme are:

-• CDI (Careers Development Institute) Careers & enterprise Framework (2015)
+• CDI (Careers Development Institute) Careers & Enterprise Framework (2020)

 • Gatsby Foundation Good Career Guidance (2014)